Skip to content

 5. honcho_conclude — create/delete manual conclusions.

-12.5 LLM pipeline (internal/hermes/ + internal/kernel/)
+12.5 LLM pipeline (internal/llm/ + internal/kernel/)

-• internal/hermes/client.goClient { OpenStream, OpenRunEvents, Health }.
+• internal/llm/client.goClient { OpenStream, OpenRunEvents, Health }.

 • http_client.go — generic OpenAI-compatible HTTP (Hermes, LM Studio, Open WebUI, upstream-compatible servers).